intel/kernel-fuzzer-for-xen-project/README.md

 > Any tricks to increase performance?

 To max out performance you can boot Xen with "dom0_max_vcpus=2 sched=null spec-ctrl=no-xen" which assigns only 2 vCPUs to dom0, disables the scheduler and speculative execution hardening features.
 You can also add "smt=0" to disable hyper-threading.
 Make sure your system has enough physical cores to run each vCPU as they get pinned.

+> Is it possible to run the tool nested?

+Yes, it has been tested running on top of VMware Workstation.
+In the VMware VM's CPU settings make sure to enable the "Virtualize Intel VT-x/EPT" option.
+Performance will be lower as compared to running it directly on the hardware.

 ---------------------------------
 *Other names and brands may be claimed as the property of others